Cart

 Step 2

-Would you like to attach Traefik to a (sub)domain?
-Then first create an A record for your domain name, see this guide, for example with the name ‘traefik’ and set its value to the IP address from the previous step.
+Want to link Traefik to a (sub)domain?
+First create an A record for your domain name; see this guide.
+For example, use the name ‘traefik’ and set its value to the IP address from the previous step.

 Step 3

-At the beginning of this article, we mentioned that you are using the TransIP API and need a key for it.
-When creating the API key, you had the option to restrict the key to whitelisted IP addresses only.
-If you chose this option, add the IP address from step 1 to your API whitelist, see our API guide again.
+At the start of this article, we told you that you’ll be using the TransIP API and that you’ll need a key for it.
+When you created the API key, you were given the option to restrict the key to whitelisted IP addresses only.
+If you chose this option, also add the IP address from step 1 to your API whitelist; see our API guide again.

-It may take some time for the DNS and API changes to propagate.
-Once they are processed, you can view the Traefik dashboard in a browser via your subdomain, for example https://traefik.example.com/dashboard/ or directly via the IP address at https://<ip-address>:/dashboard/.
+It may take a little while for the DNS and API changes to be picked up.
+Once they’ve been processed, you can view the Traefik dashboard in a browser via your subdomain, for example https://traefik.voorbeeld.nl/dashboard/, or directly via the IP address at https://<ip-address>:/dashboard/.
 When prompted for a username and password, use the ones from step 5 of the previous section.

-It is desirable to retain the public IP address of your load balancer when making changes to the Traefik configuration.
-Therefore, when making changes, do not delete your entire Traefik installation if possible; instead, make any necessary changes in traefik.yaml and update your Helm installation with:
+It’s advisable to keep the public IP address of your load balancer when you make changes to Traefik’s configuration.
+So, where possible, don’t remove your entire Traefik installation when making changes.
+Instead, apply any changes in traefik.yaml and update your Helm installation with:

 helm upgrade -f traefik.yaml traefik traefik/traefik -n traefik